MsMaddyMac/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    1. Middleware
+    2. Routing

 - [ ] Describe Middleware?

+    Middleware is an array of functions that get consumed in the order they appear in the server.
+A few things middleware can manage are error handling, authentication and routing.

 - [ ] Describe a Resource?

+    Resources can be the data related to the different main features in an app.
+Users and posts in an app are an example of two different resources.

 - [ ] What can the API return to help clients know if a request was successful?

+     The API can return a status code of 200 to let the client know their request was successful.
+201 for a POST request.

 - [ ] How can we partition our application into sub-applications?

+     Routing can be used to break up an application into sub applications.

 ## Minimum Viable Product